flow-php/flow/src/core/etl/README.md

 * right
 * inner

-Three are two available join methods:
+Three are following available join methods:

+* `DataFrame::crossJoin` - join each row from the left side with each row on the right side creating `count(left) * count(right)` rows in total.
 * `DataFrame::join` - right side is static for each left Rows set.
 * `DataFrame::joinEach` - right side dynamically generated for each left Rows set.